pydea-rs/togo4bot/README.md

 # Remember:
-*   The flag list separator is 3 spaces. space character will be evaluated as a part of the current flag's param. do not be mistaken.
+*   The flag list separator is 2 SPACES. space character will be evaluated as a part of the current flag's param. do not be mistaken.
 *   in 'add new togo' syntax, all flags are optional except for the title, meaning that you can simply add new togos even with specifying the title only such as:
 =>  +   new togo here
 *   use -a flag for % and # commands to expand the togos range to ALL Times.